 - Mad gab – Give the students a jumbled sentence and ask them to unscramble it.
 To make it harder, scramble the letters within the words as well.

-- Top 5 – Use a live word cloud to have students submit their top 5 in a certain category.
+- Top 5 – Use a Zoom word cloud to have students submit their top 5 in a certain category.
 If one of their answers is the most popular (the largest word in the cloud), they get 5 points.
 The second-most popular answer gets 4 points, etc. until the fifth-most popular.
 Of course, you can learn how to screen-share an AhaSlides presentation with Zoom.

 - Odd one out – Get 3 images that have something in common and 1 that doesn’t.
 Students have to determine which one doesn’t belong and say why.